 - What is the best pool cue tip for draw English

 The most common type of tip would be a leather tip, these come in two styles; a solid leather tip and a layered leather tip.
 For the most part, I would recommend these types of cue tips.

 Other types of pool cue tips are screw-on tips, slip-on-tips and phenolic resin tips.

 - Leather tip (layered)

 - Slip-on tip

-Personally, if you are here because you are looking at choosing a pool cue tip that will enhance your level of play, then disregard screw-on tips and slip-on tips.
+If you are here because you are looking at how to choose a pool cue tip that will enhance your level of play, then disregard screw-on tips and slip-on tips.
 There is a place for these, but you won’t find them in a serious billiard player’s arsenal.

 The other types of tips are to be glued onto your ferrule, and I would recommend these for the serious players.

 The best and most common type of pool cue tip is a solid leather or layered leather cue tip.